 **The Peñon Beach / Cove in Salobreña

-4. Go on a walk through the countryside or tropical valleySalobreña is surrounded by farmland and fruit plantations.
-You will find several interesting walks that will take you through these areas where you can learn more about the tropical fruits and other products that are grown here.
+4. Take a Walk Through the Countryside or Tropical ValleySalobreña is surrounded on all sides by sugarcane farms and fruit plantations.
+There are several interesting walks that take you through these areas where you can learn more about the tropical fruits and other products that are grown here.
+Because the land is flat the walks are easy and very relaxing...

-5. Rent bikes and cycle down the Salobreña promenade
+5. Rent Bicycles and Cycle Down the Salobreña Promenade

 In recent years, Salobreña has done a lot in terms of modernizing and updating its beachfront promenades and bike paths.
-A completely new promenade has been added to the western end of the beach while new bike paths have been installed around the main Salobreña crag that connect to the existing paths along the beachfront.
-Because the area around the town is so flat, it's the perfect way to explore the area.
+A completely new promenade has been added to the western end of the beach while new bike paths have been installed around the main Salobreña crag.
+These new paths connect to the existing paths along the beachfront going east.
+This is a fabulous area to cycle around and it's the perfect way to explore!

-There are several companies that specialize in bike rentals.
+There are several local companies that specialize in bike rentals.

-In Salobreña, like in most of the Costa Tropical towns, chiringuitos line the beach in all directions.
-There are abundant options for a mid-day snack or a long leisurely lunch with friends.
+In Salobreña, like in most of the Costa Tropical towns, delishish chiringuitos line the beaches.
+These are a great option for a mid-day snack or a long leisurely lunch with friends.

-One of the best and most festive areas to enjoy a meal is right by the Peñon, where you will find three great chiringuitos; Sunem Playa, La Bahía and El Peñon (that sits just on top of the great rock).
+One of the best and most festive areas to enjoy a good Spanish meal is right by the great Salobreña Peñon, between Playa Guardia and Playa Molino.
+There you will find three great chiringuitos; Sunem Playa, La Bahía and El Peñon.

-7. Visit the Cueva del Capitan outside of LobresIf you are a history buff, you might enjoy seeing the cave where the first human remains were discovered dating to over 6000 years ago.
-It lies just behind the small town of Lobres, to the west of Salobreña.
+7. Visit the Cueva del Capitan Outside LobresIf you're a history buff, you might enjoy seeing the cave where the first human remains were discovered, dating back 6000 years ago.
+The cave lies just behind the small town of Lobres, to the west of Salobreña.

 For more information on the cave and the town of Lobres, read our guide.